-Our Kilimanjaro adventure starts the Moment you land at Kilimanjaro international Airport, You will be met by our staff at the airport and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation Parkview inn Hotel http://www.pvim.com/ from where there are great views of the mountain.
-You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa
+All trekkers need to organize their own flight to Kilimanjaro international Airport [JRO].
+From JRO you will be met by our staff and transferred to Moshi in the peaceful surrounds of our comfortable pre and post trek accommodation from where there are great views of the mountain.
+You can relax by the pool before your briefing with the Guides, who will provide the essential information for your trek to the roof of Africa.

 Shortly after leaving the camp the forest starts thinning and is replaced by rockier terrain, sparser undergrowth and straggly, moss-covered trees.
 The path continues along a narrow, but spectacular ridge.
 As you gain higher altitude, catch glimpses of Kilimanjaro rising majestically ahead of you – etched against the blue sky.
 The path flattens as you approach Barranco Valley.